As I was 3 rounds into getting my butt kicked at my local CrossFit box yesterday, I thought to myself...Wow!....This is Awesome!

 Glaciers move slowly, they are unrelenting, they are unstoppable.
 They change the landscape forever.
 They carve through rock, and they are constantly moving toward the same destination.

-After we've been at CrossFit for a while, sometimes we start to see results in the slow, methodical, but no less powerful pace of a glacier.
+After we've been a part of the CrossFit gym program for a while, sometimes we start to see results in the slow, methodical, but no less powerful pace of a glacier.

 In the same way our gym grew without anyone really noticing, slow, but powerful growth is available in many different areas of our lives whether it's finances, relationships, or fitness.